 Here are some ideas on how to enjoy a Boston Vacation in January:

-We run our Food Tours and Chocolate Tours year-round for a reason: they're fun, life goes on in the winter, and our friendly guides are excited to meet you.
-We even added an indoor Lowell Mill No 5 Specialty Food Tour which is a cool hands-on adventure.
+We run our Food Tours and Chocolate Tours year-round for a reason: they’re fun, life goes on in the winter, and our friendly guides are excited to meet you.
+Our Harvard Square Chocolate Tour is currently running, and Harvard Square is so romantic in the snow!
 So check the Tour Calendar for something fun going on this week.
-We'll bring the smiles and the handwarmers!
+We’ll bring the smiles and the handwarmers!

-Honestly, it's just as fun watching in a sports bar in Boston as being at the game itself, and our College Sports Teams are equally impressive, especially local college hockey!
+Honestly, it’s just as fun watching in a sports bar in Boston as being at the game itself, and our College Sports Teams are equally impressive, especially local college hockey (BU, BC, Northeastern, etc)!

 We love our indoor markets here in Boston, some things never change.
-On our Union Square Somerville Food Tour we visit the new Bow Market which features Etsy-makers and local small businesses.
-Venture a little farther north with us to try a Lowell Mill No 5 Food Tour, which is a market inside a converted textile mill.
+On our Union Square Somerville Food Tour we visit the Bow Market which features Etsy-makers and local small businesses.
+Venture a little farther north and check out Lowell’s Mill No 5 market inside a converted textile mill.
 In Cambridge, we have an Antique Market which is five floors of antiques and interesting finds.

-Venture a little farther north, across the border into NH and you'll be able to enjoy a wonderful afternoon Snow Tubing in Nashoba Valley!
-Here in New England we love our ice cream year round, so you can try some Bedford Farms Ice Cream right afterwards.
-Or head back into the city for a hot tub experience at Inman Oasis.
+Venture a little farther north, across the border into NH and you’ll be able to enjoy a wonderful afternoon Snow Tubing in Nashoba Valley!
+Here in New England we love our ice cream year round, so you can try some local Boston ice cream right afterwards.
+Or head back into the city for some hot chocolate.

 Check out our blog post about our favorite craft breweries in Boston.
 There’s so much creativity in the Boston brew scene, from the label to the process/recipes to the names of the local bottles, these are truly labors of love.
 On our tours we often sample beer, and you can email us for specific recommendations if you want more recommendations.